 It has been several months since we have completed the drainage installation.
 We have experienced near record rainfall since the installation of the drains so we were excited to inspect the drainage to make sure that it was performing as intended.
 As you can see in the picture the ground is definitely not holding as much water as before.
 The measurements are also starting to creep down towards normal levels, although it can take many seasons for them to get back to where they need to be.

 With the long term drought that we have been in over the last several years most people don’t realize the amount of shrinkage in the soil that has taken place over that time.
-One good week or month of rain can cause that soil to expand rapidly and it’s the inconsistency in the moisture levels from the interior to the perimeter that can cause cosmetic and structural damage to the house.
+One good week or month of rain can cause that soil to expand rapidly.
+It is the inconsistency in the moisture levels from the interior to the perimeter that can cause cosmetic and structural damage to the house.
+We see this routinely all across DFW, causing the need for foundation repair in Dallas, all the way North to Allen, McKinney, and Frisco.
 We urge everyone to take a look outside the next time it rains and see if you notice any standing water next to the house, or if you notice any small hairline cracks pop up after a good rain.
-It might be your house trying to tell you that your drainage isn’t up to par.
+These can be signs of foundation problems, and it might be your house trying to tell you that your drainage isn’t up to par.

 If you believe you might have a drainage problem give Stratum a call and we’ll send out an inspector to give you a FREE evaluation!